asyylz/week00-world-news/README.md

  - Images are not displayed.

 Please fork this repo, fix the bugs and create your own Pull Request.
 To do this, follow these steps in your _Terminal_:
-- Open your _Terminal_.
-- Go to your _Desktop_.
-- Create a folder named _it-course_.
-- Fork this repo here (this will create a new repo in your github account).
+- Fork this repo here (this will create a new repo in your github account and your browser will navigate to that new repo page).
+- Open your _Terminal_ and change directory to your _Desktop_ (within Terminal).
+- Create a folder named _it-course_ in your desktop (within Terminal).
-- Clone the repo into this new folder from your *new repo* into your account (within Terminal).
+- Clone the new repo into that new folder (within Terminal).
 - Create a new branch named _new-branch_ and checkout to that new branch (within Terminal).
-- Open the new folder within _VS Code_.
-Do your fixes (within Code),
+- Open the new folder with _VS Code_.
+Do your fixes (within Code).
 - Stage, Commit and Push your changes (within Terminal).
 - On your GitHub repo page create the PR.